ijakab/movies/Readme.md

 1. run `node ace serve` to serve application on port specified in .env

+## Testing

+To run automatic test, run `npm run test`

+It will run basic tests on created routes

 ## Additional instructions

 There are multiple Readme.md files in code, and comments trying to explain what is being done.